-It may be helpful to understand that some of these compulsory requirements serve more than one purpose, and to be aware of the rationale behind their inclusion and their sequence.
+It may be helpful to understand that some of these compulsory requirements serve more than one purpose, and to be aware of the rationale behind their inclusion.
 For this reason the summary below is provided.
 In particular, certain items are designed to meet the University & MPLS Division's minimum requirements for transfer and confirmation of status - these are identified by the colour coding used below.
 Those items marked with an asterisk are normally independently assessed/judged/reviewed by one or more members of staff other than or in addition to your supervisor(s).
-Transfer and Confirmation of status, as you have read in section 2, are formal points of assessment of your fitness to continue on the research programme, normally occurring early in your fourth and seventh terms respectively.
+Transfer and Confirmation of status are formal points of assessment of your fitness to continue on the research programme, normally occurring early in your fourth and seventh terms respectively.
 The independent input is an important part of these assessment processes, complementing that of your supervisor(s).

 In addition to the Materials requirement of a student-led six-monthly project management exercise, there is a University requirement of three formal progress reports each year, written by the supervisor(s) and with which the student is expected to engage.
-The purpose of these reports is self evident: clearly it is important that you, your college and the Department have a regular brief update on your progress, not least so that steps can be taken to remedy any problems as soon as possible.
+The purpose of these reports is self-evident: clearly it is important that you, your college and the Department have a regular brief update on your progress, not least so that steps can be taken to remedy any problems as soon as possible.
 If you wish you may record your own entry as part of your termly report, although this is not compulsory.
 If you have concerns it is essential that you raise these either verbally or through the termly report.
-If you wish to raise concerns in confidence you may do so directly with the DGS (Adrian Taylor) and/or with your college or Departmental advisor and/or with the JCCG.
+If you wish to raise concerns in confidence you may do so directly with the Director of Graduate Studies (DGS) and/or with your college or Departmental Advisor and/or with the JCCG (the Staff-Student Liaison Committee).

-The University, and some sponsors, also expect each student to engage with roughly ten hours per year of transferable skills training and to report on this in their formal applications for transfer of status (usually early in fourth term) and confirmation of status (usually early in the seventh term).
+The University, and some sponsors, also expect each student to engage with roughly ten days per year of transferable skills training and to report on this in their formal applications for transfer of status (usually early in fourth term) and confirmation of status (usually early in the seventh term).

 Project Management is itself a useful transferable skill, but our purpose in making it a compulsory requirement is to enable and encourage you to take responsibility for the progress of your research, providing a tool for regular, but not too onerous, review of progress, identification of potential major bottlenecks and appropriate action to mitigate these, planning for the next six months and, in less detail, planning beyond the next six months right up to thesis submission.
 The ultimate aim is to maximize your chances of submitting a good thesis within your funded period.

 You take the lead on the project management, but it is essential that your supervisor engages with you in this exercise.
+If you raise any serious concerns in your project management forms it is expected that you flag these by e-mail to the DGS.